LuckyMan23129/Flute/README.md

    Nowadays, most Internet of Things (IoT) devices still operate on batteries, offering lifetimes of just a few years; leading to high maintenance costs and excess waste.
 Energy Harvesting (EH) in combination with super-capacitor charge storage offers a solution, however, it is considered complex and unreliable, hampering its real-world deployment.
 To address this problem, we contribute Flute, a power management system for building battery-free IoT deployments.
 Unlike prior work, Flute focuses on transforming existing IoT development boards into battery-free devices.
 Reliable operation is achieved through a combination of generic power management hardware and self-adaptive software enabling sustainable operation in the face of dynamic power supply and demand.
 We evaluate our approach through a series of diverse one-week solar EH scenarios and show that Flute efficiently harvests energy and achieves reliable operation for a range of unmodified IoT development boards using LTE-M and LoRa.
 Hence, Flute provides a promising foundation for building a battery-free and EH ecosystem for the Internet of Things.
 </div>

 ## 2. The Design of Flute
 We define the following requirements for the design of Flute:
-- <div align="justify"> First, Low power duty cycling: Sustainable EH requires aggressive duty cycling.
+- <div align="justify"> First, <strong> Low power duty cycling </strong>: Sustainable EH requires aggressive duty cycling.
 However, the power efficiency of IoT development boards varies dramatically.
 Flute addresses this problem via a power board that allows the host board to be powered down or placed into deep sleep mode between executions. </div>

-- <div align="justify"> Second, Adaptive task scheduling: Intelligent scheduling is required to tailor application energy demands to match available energy supply.
+- <div align="justify"> Second, <strong> Adaptive task scheduling </strong>: Intelligent scheduling is required to tailor application energy demands to match available energy supply.
 However, additional support is required to enable more consistent scheduling in the case of diurnal EH patterns.  </div>

-- <div align="justify"> Third, PnP operation: Flute will support the existing ecosystem of IoT development boards by offering the first PnP battery-free and EH solution for the boards, specifically focusing on the Adafruit Feather due to its extensive range and popularity.  </div>
+- <div align="justify"> Third, <strong> PnP operation </strong>: Flute will support the existing ecosystem of IoT development boards by offering the first PnP battery-free and EH solution for the boards, specifically focusing on the Adafruit Feather due to its extensive range and popularity.  </div>

-- <div align="justify"> Finally, Developer support: Flute contributes energy management libraries that simplify task scheduling, time management, and handling power faults.
+- <div align="justify"> Finally, <strong> Developer support </strong>: Flute contributes energy management libraries that simplify task scheduling, time management, and handling power faults.
 Reference implementations are available for the Arduino and Zephyr development environments.  </div>

 <p align="center">